u-gajera/discover/README.md

-# pySISSO: A Python Implementation of Sure Independence Screening and Sparsifying Operator
+# DISCOVER: A Python Implementation of Sure Independence Screening and Sparsifying Operator

-**pySISSO** is a modern, Python-native implementation of the Sure Independence Screening and Sparsifying Operator (SISSO) method, a powerful machine learning framework for discovering predictive, interpretable models and descriptors from large feature spaces.
+**DISCOVER** is a modern, Python-native implementation of the Sure Independence Screening and Sparsifying Operator (SISSO) method, a powerful machine learning framework for discovering predictive, interpretable models and descriptors from large feature spaces.
 This implementation is designed for ease of use, extensibility, and performance, incorporating modern best practices and algorithmic enhancements.

 This tool is ideal for researchers and data scientists in materials science, chemistry, and other scientific domains who need to find physically meaningful relationships in their data.